-Being pregnant again after miscarriage then adds a whole host of additional challenges.
+Being pregnant again after miscarriage brings along a host of additional challenges.
 For me, Sophia had been my first baby, and so I felt robbed of ever being able to experience a ‘normal’ and carefree pregnancy after she died.
 I was petrified when I found out I was pregnant the second time which also sadly ended in miscarriage, and once the 3rd time came around I was just a bag of anxiety.
 I heavily relied on early reassurance scans, although that was always only short lived before the anxiety started up again.

 Being able to find little coping mechanisms really helped me, and one of these was hypnobirthing.
 It gave me something else to try and focus on rather than just the anxiety.
 Not only did it help me to have a more positive birth experience with Emily, but it also enabled me to find pockets of calm whilst I was still pregnant.
 I found it a relief to have moments where I could feel completely relaxed, and relaxation audios/scripts really helped with this.
 It also taught me a lot that I did not know about birth.

 I know at the time I was pregnant with Emily, all I could think was I just needed her here safely in my arms and nothing else mattered.
 Actually, what I didn’t realise is that how I felt about her birth was also extremely important because that too would have an impact on me for the rest of my life.
-Thankfully I did have a positive experience and it was about finding all those little things that I could hold on to, which in turn really supported the birth experience.

-Birth partners – Often birth partners can feel so helpless and are not sure how best to help.
+- Birth partners – Often birth partners can feel so helpless and are not sure how best to help.
 The birth of a rainbow baby is very special and so we look at the different ways a birth partner can support the birthing person.
 No matter how, or where the birth takes place there are lots of things the birth partner can do to provide comfort and helpful support.